How To Make A 360° Panorama – Tutorial Contents

 - 7. Making It Interactive: Panorama Viewers & Multiresolution

-You have shot your pictures that will constitute your panorama.
-It’s now time to use a stitching software to create the panoramic image.
+You have shot the pictures that will constitute your panorama.
+It’s now time to use stitching software to create the panoramic image.
 Here is a quick theory about the different steps you will follow when using your panorama software.

 Importing The Images

-Import the images in your software.
+Import the images into your software.
 You often have options to select the lens type and settings that were used when shooting the photos – if not detected automatically.
-In most software, “normal” wide angle and fisheye lenses are both supported.
+In most software, “normal” wide-angle and fisheye lenses are both supported.